Explore UCD

 From Netflix documentaries to podcasts to conspiracy theories circulated on social media, public interest and engagement with archaeology – and pseudo-archaeology – has never been more dynamic or potentially toxic.
 Now more than ever, archaeologists must consider public perceptions of the discipline, confront the legacies of its colonial past, and strive to make research more collaborative, engaging, and accessible to broad audiences.

 This module explores how archaeology is used and abused to make claims about human history, diversity, and potential.
 Through analysis of a variety of media, we will learn to identify and critique common stereotypes, misleading assumptions, and sources of bias in presentations of archaeology in the public sphere.
-Readings, activities, guest lectures, and round table discussions will introduce students to science communication strategies and develop capacities to explain archaeological methods, theories, and discoveries in compelling and accessible formats.
+Readings, guest lectures, popular media critique, and peer review activities will introduce students to science communication strategies and develop capacities to explain archaeological methods, theories, and discoveries in compelling and accessible formats.

 About this Module